CopperSpice API 2.0.0

 static

-Starts command in a new process.
+Starts command in a new task.
 The command is a string of text containing both the program name and its arguments.
 The arguments are separated by one or more spaces.
-The command can also contain quotes to ensure that arguments containing spaces are correctly supplied to the new process.
+The command can also contain quotes to ensure any arguments containing spaces are correctly supplied to the new command.

 bool QProcess::startDetached ( const QString command,